-One-year vocational course programmes are open to individuals who have successfully completed:
+The one-year vocational course is available to candidates who:

-- year 4 of gimnazija, or - education and training programmes leading to an upper-secondary technical qualification and wish to acquire additional qualification.
+- · completed year four of gimnazija or - the education programme to attain upper secondary technical education and would like to attain additional qualification.

 THE GENERAL MATURA AND VOCATIONAL MATURA

 The general matura is a national examination at the end of upper secondary general education.
 The general matura also grants access to higher education to adults who have either dropped out of education or their prior education does not allow them to enrol in higher education programmes.